SmartCoder12345/File-Organiser/README.md

 ## Installation

 1. Make sure you have Python installed on your computer.
 You can download it from [here](https://www.python.org/downloads/).
-2. Install the required dependencies by running the following command in your terminal: `pip install customtkinter pyperclip`.
+2. Install the required dependencies by running the following command in your terminal: `pip install customtkinter`.
 3. Download the source code from the [GitHub repository](https://github.com/SmartCoder12345/File-Organiser).
 4. Run the `main.py` file to launch the File Organiser application.